 Prior to joining Savi, Nanette led GE's launch of Ports Solutions for ocean business.
 She was Senior Director of Data and Analytics, and spearheaded key software portfolios for GE Transportation.

 For seventeen years Nanette held leadership positions at Railinc.
 She worked with shippers and logistics service providers, technologists and operators — all to help bridge the gap in supply chain communications.
 As an early provider of big data solutions, Nanette developed a passion for using new technologies to find unique solutions that addressed the complexities of supply chain challenges for global impact.

 She holds a Bachelor of Science degrees in Business Administration from North Carolina Wesleyan College.

 Nanette is certified in Supply Chain and Leadership via Penn State and Center for Creative Leadership.

-Prior founding Eskesen Advisory, Thomas Eskesen worked for the AP Moller / Maersk Organisation for almost 30 years.
-He spent 9 years in Asia and 3 Years in USA before starting Maersk Line's e-commerce division in 1999 which among others lead to Inttra.com which he founded.
-Between 2006 and 2015 he was in charge of Maersk's Refrigerated Cargo division and was part of Maersk Lines Global Leadership Team.
-He has attended senior management courses at Insead, Harvard Business School, IMD and Columbia Business School.
-He is 52 years old, Danish citizen , Married to Naomi from India and has two kids Daniella 20 and Isabella 18.
+Prior founding Eskesen Advisory, Thomas Eskesen worked for the AP Moller-Maersk organization for nearly 30 years.
+He spent nine years in Asia and three years in the United States before starting Maersk Line's e-commerce division in 1999.
+This lead to INTTRA.com, which he founded.
+Between 2006 and 2015, he was in charge of Maersk's refrigerated cargo division and was part of Maersk Lines Global Leadership Team.
+He has attended senior management courses at Insead, Harvard Business School, IMD, and Columbia Business School.

 Thomas Eskesen chaired the Global Cool Logistics event in 2016 and 2017.